 A well fed baby is a happy baby!
 Please feed and burp baby right before our session to ensure a happy, sleepy “milk drunk” baby.
 I’ll also be more than happy to take a break if needed to help him/her stay content.

 I ask that you open all of the blinds and curtains in your home prior to my arrival.
-This enables me to find the best source of natural light in your home, so that I can set up my “mini studio” in the best possible location.
+This enables me to find the best source of natural light in your home.
 Nothing flatters like natural light, so I prefer to use it whenever possible.
-If the weather permits, consider going outside for photos.
+If the season and weather permits, consider going outside for some photos.
 Decks and paver stones make wonderful floor drops and trees and tall grass make for amazing backdrops!

-I recommend that you keep your home a bit warmer than normal during the session.
-Crank the heat 15-20 minutes before our session to ensure that it’s warm enough in time for posing baby.
-I’ll also bring along a small space heater to help keep baby in a steady warmth.
+I recommend that you keep your home a bit warmer than normal during the session to keep baby nice and comfortable.

-I have a small collection of baskets, blankets, crates, crotchet hats, knit wraps and other items that I will be bringing to your session.
+For posed/styled sessions, I will be bringing a small collection of baskets, blankets, crates, crotchet hats, knit wraps and other items.
 You are also, of course, welcome to use any of your own props.
 Look for items with texture and color to help make your images unique.
 If you have any family heirlooms, jewelry, toys, clothing etc. that you would like me to use in your session, please gather them before I arrive.
 Blocks or chalkboards with baby’s name, stuffed animals and wedding rings make great additions to photos!
 I may not get the chance to use ALL of the items, but I’ll look through them with you to determine what will work best.

 I look forward to working with you and your new arrival!